 Although using public spending as an economic stimulus is a common policy prescription, not all economic thinkers share the same perspective.
 Neoclassical economists caution governments against the negative effects of public spending.
 According to neoclassical economics, fiscal policies that promote huge public spending depress the economy because government expenditure crowds out private investment and consumption.
 Neoclassical economists argue that public investments discourage businesses from investing in the same sectors.
 This leads to lower private spending on education, health, transportation, and other goods and services where public spending is huge.
 Neoclassical economists see the private sector as the main driver of economic growth.
 Hence, governments should take a less active role in the economy and let corporations invest in market activities.

 A third economic school of thought considers public spending as neither a positive nor a negative contributor to the economy.
 Instead, public spending is viewed as an effect of economic growth and not the other way around.
 Adolph Wagner, a German economist in the late 19th century, observed in a number of Western industrializing countries that growth in the economy also causes public sector expenditures to expand.
-Wagner linked the increase in public sector expenditure to the changing role of the government in the economy.
+Wagner linked the increase in government expenditure to the changing role of the government in the economy.
 He argued that the public sector has to adjust as a result of the pressures caused by social progress in society.
 With economic growth and prosperity comes an increase in demand for public services.
 Likewise, government functions have to be expanded to ensure that the market runs smoothly.

 Shifting from Quantity to Quality of Public Spending